everysum1/group-overflow/README.md

 ## Deployment

 You must have Heroku CLI installed and be logged in to Heroku in order to deploy live via Heroku servers.
 Please see the [documentation](https://devcenter.heroku.com) to get set up with Heroku.

+Then from the command line...
 ```
 $ heroku create
+$ git push heroku master
 $ heroku open
 ```